Holocaust trivialization: Incidents

+On 14 April 2026, during a debate in the Sejm, Konrad Berkowicz, the vice-chairman of KORWiN, aka 'The New Hope', a far-right party displayed an Israeli flag in which the Star of David was replaced with a swastika.
+During his speech, he referred to Israel as a "new Third Reich", accused it of committing genocide in Gaza, and war crimes "with particular cruelty", including the use of white phosphorus in Gaza and Lebanon.
+Israel as well as the European Jewish Congress strongly condemned Berkowicz's actions, calling them "antisemitic horror", "Holocaust inversion" and "antisemitic provocation".
+Włodzimierz Czarzasty, Deputy Speaker of the Polish parliament, said that Berkowitz's actions were "in no way justified".

+On 11 July 2026, during a pro-Palestinian demonstration in Stockholm, protesters carried a replica of the entrance gate to Auschwitz with the word "Gaza" replacing the original title "Arbeit macht frei".
+The display was criticised as trivializing the Holocaust and led to public controversy and a police investigation of hate crime that was dropped.

 Social media

 Some trends on social media platforms have trivialized the Holocaust.
 In 2020, teenagers posted on TikTok videos of themselves dressed in Holocaust-themed fancy dress, and TikTok banned the hashtag Holocaustchallenge.

 Russian invasion of Ukraine

 Yad Vashem criticized the Kremlin's claim that the Russian invasion of Ukraine was aimed at the "denazification" of Ukraine, as false and a trivialization of Holocaust history.
 According to the philosopher Jason Stanley, this reflects an antisemitic conspiracy theory which casts Russian Christians, rather than Jews, as the true victims of Nazi Germany.
 The Fortunoff Archive for Holocaust Testimonies also condemned the invasion and described Putin's rhetoric as Holocaust trivialization, and the US Holocaust Memorial Museum denounced Putin's characterization of Holocaust history.

 On 21 March 2022, Ukrainian president Volodymyr Zelensky was criticized by Yad Vashem for creating a false equivalence between the Russian invasion and the Holocaust, while Israeli Prime Minister Naftali Bennett found the comparison of the two events to be inappropriate.